Destination elopement at sunset by Tampa Photographer

 Death Valley National Park

 Calling this one a Las Vegas location is kind of a stretch, but the two-hour drive from the strip is definitely worth it.
 So I actually consider it one of the places to elope in Las Vegas, even though it’s mostly in California.
 I personally have a bunch of selfies from here and can attest that the backgrounds are well worth the drive.
-It can also get pretty chilly here in the winter, and I can admit even being from the midwest originally… It was pretty cold.
+It can also get pretty chilly here in the winter, and I can admit even being from the Midwest originally… It was pretty cold.
 I would avoid this in the summer though because it is actually the hottest place on earth.

 Let’s find the perfect place to elope in Las Vegas for you.
 Click here.